-After two days of oral arguments in April 2019, on 13 November, the Supreme Court delivered its judgment.
+After two days of oral arguments in April 2019, the Supreme Court delivered its judgment on 13 November 2019.
 The Bench comprising Chief Justice Ranjan Gogoi, N.V.
 Ramana, D.Y.
 Chandrachud, Deepak Gupta and Justice Sanjiv Khanna produced three separate opinions:

 Majority opinion authored by Justice Khanna and signed by all Justices.

 The majority opinion offered no general finding on whether Collegium decision-making, personal asset disclosures and the correspondences of the CJI are universally subject to RTI disclosures.
 However, it held that transparency can be in the interest of judicial independence.
 It also held that concerns about the ‘free and frank expression’ of Collegium members are alone not sufficient to bar information disclosure.
 In effect, the judgment allows RTI requests to be decided on a case-by-case basis, under the discretion of the CPIO or the ‘competent authority’ (Chief Justice of Supreme Court) depending on the request.